Dačice, Czech Republic Guide

 Day Trips

-Approximately 1 hour by car Telč is a UNESCO World Heritage site renowned for its beautifully preserved Renaissance square.
-The colorful facades of the burgher houses lining the square create a picture-perfect scene.
+Approximately 30 minutes by car Telč is a UNESCO World Heritage site renowned for its beautifully preserved Renaissance square.
+The colorful facades of the burgher houses lining the square create a picturesque scene.
 The Telč Chateau, with its stunning interiors and gardens, is another must-see.
-The town offers a charming and tranquil atmosphere, perfect for a leisurely day of exploration.
+Explore the charming streets, enjoy local cuisine, and soak in the historical atmosphere of this enchanting town.

 Travel Time